vote up 4 vote down star

-A lot of disk space is taken up by a default Windows installation in various temperory and backup data that may never get cleaned up on its own.
+A lot of disk space is taken up by a default Windows installation in various temporary and backup data that may never get cleaned up on its own.
 Eventually you realize that the large multi hundred gigabyte drive you installed on, is actually running out of space.

 What are your favorite configuration tweaks and routine activities